 Book shepherds can be just as important as editors when it comes to self-publishing, helping you with everything from getting an ISBN (or even explaining what that is) to helping with interior layout, front matter and all the other things you didn’t know you needed to make your book shine.
 Plus, they help ensure that your finished hard copy is as professional-looking as possible, with the right cover, binding, and quality paper for what your budget can afford.
 Even if your line editor polished your prose to Pulitzer-worthy standards, your work might not get read if it looks like a college thesis printed at Kinko’s circa 1995.
 Your book shepherd will do her darnedest to help you avoid that.

-What kind of editor does your company need?
+What type of editor does your company need?

 Now that you understand the different types of editing, you should have a better idea of what sort of editorial services you or your company needs.
 With the rise of content marketing, brands have had an increasing need for editors and writers.
 Depending on the amount and type of content your company is creating, you may need one or more editors, whether they are full-time staff or outside contractors.